jaspervdj/patat/README.md

 Note that changes to `autoAdvanceDelay` are not picked up automatically if you are running `patat --watch`.
 This requires restarting `patat`.

+### Advanced slide splitting

+You can control the way slide splitting works by setting the `slideLevel` variable.
+This variable defaults to the least header that occurs before a non-header, but it can also be explicitly defined.
+For example, in the following document, the `slideLevel` defaults to **2**:

+    # This is a slide

+    ## This is a nested header

+    This is some content

+With `slideLevel` 2, the `h1` will turn into a "title slide", and the `h2` will be displayed at the top of the second slide.
+We can customize this by setting `slideLevel` manually:

+    ---
+    patat:
+      slideLevel: 1
+    ...

+    # This is a slide

+    ## This is a nested header

+    This is some content

+Now, we will only see one slide, which contains a nested header.

 ### Fragmented slides